MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-tools-and-samples.md

 		-  [Download Library from GitHub](https://github.com/Microsoft/dotnet-client-library/releases)

 1. Explore the client library examples for [Java](https://github.com/Microsoft/java-example-client-basics), [JavaScript](https://github.com/Microsoft/js-client-library/releases), and [.NET](https://github.com/Microsoft/dotnet-client-library).
 Find them under the `examples` directory of each Github repository.

+## API Reference Guide

+Need to integrate DeployR-powered R Analytics using a different programming language?
+The [API Reference guide](deployr-api-reference.md) details everything you need to know to get up and running.
+Also described is the API Explorer used to interactively learn the DeployR API.

 ## Examples